k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/02_create_a_fabric_project.md

 ### Create a New Fabric Project

-Similar to other implementations, youwill need to setup the Project, which means using the Fabric Studio tostructure and save the relevant information.
+Similar to other implementations, you will need to setup the Project, which means using the Fabric Studio to structure and save the relevant information.

 To do so, follow these steps: